What You Need to Know About the UN Sustainable Development Goals Before You Build or Renovate

 Clean water and sanitation – Ensure availability and sustainable management of water and sanitation

 Green homes can incorporate efficient and sustainable water and sanitation systems that reduce potable water usage, treating rainwater or greywater, and allow for reuse of processed water into irrigation or toilet flushing.
 In fact, buildings and homes with systems that allow for net-zero water usage are now becoming a reality, even in dry climates.
+Treating potable water as a valuable commodity and using water efficient fixtures, appliances, and landscaping.

 Affordable & Clean Energy – Ensure access to affordable, reliable, sustainable and modern energy